campg2j003/jfw_nsh/readme.md

 ;return: writes error message on failure, returns exit code of scompile (0 if successful) in $1.
 ;Recommend for scripts wich have only one source (*.JSS) file, or don't make any modification to any original files ;This macro saves time because it doesn't store and delete any temporary files.
+;Note: this macro calls the function __CompileSingle_bx, which runs the JAWSUtil.vbs script to do the compile.
+This script copies all required files to a temp folder and uses the -d scompile option to compile the script.
+This makes it possible to compile versions of the script for multiple languages.
+The function __CompileSingle, which runs scompile directly, is currently retained in case it may be useful.

 ;These are used to open the uninstlog facility which records the files for the uninstaller to uninstall.
 !macro JAWSLOG_OPENINSTALL